Man appeals 10-day jail sentence after Conway School Board protest

-A 20-year-old man filed an appeal Wednesday over the 10-day sentence a Faulkner County district judge handed down to him for protesting a Conway School Board meeting last year.
+A 20-year-old man filed an appeal Wednesday over the 10-day sentence a Faulkner County district judge handed down to him for protesting at a Conway School Board meeting in November.

 James Alexander Barnett was sentenced Tuesday after a bench trial before District Judge Chris Carnahan.
 The judge found him guilty on one count each of criminal trespass and failure to disperse, both of which are Class C misdemeanors, according to court records.